Simly Julie Andrews |

 “I’d love to be able to paint,” she tells AARP.
 “I’d love to be a good cook, but I’m rotten.
 I don’t have the patience for it.
 But I have to say, I’m a very good whistler.
 A lot of singers are.”

-Posted on September 21, 2019 / by admin in AFI, Awards, Events, News, Uncategorized
+Posted on September 21, 2019 / by Hanne in AFI, Awards, Events, News, Uncategorized

 America’s Highest Honor for a Career in Film